-On June 8, 2017, Act 67 became law adding important amendments to update Vermont’s existing aquatic invasive species transport law now requiring any person transporting a vessel to or from a body of water to visually inspect the vessel, the transport vehicle, and other equipment used and remove any aquatic plants, aquatic plant parts, and other aquatic invasive species.
-The act also requires boat operators to remove drain plugs and all devices designed to control the drainage of water from a vessel while transporting it.
+On June 8, 2017, Act 67 became law adding important amendments to update Vermont’s existing aquatic invasive species transport law now requiring any person transporting a vessel to or from a body of water to visually inspect the vessel; the transport vehicle; and other equipment used and remove any aquatic plants, aquatic plant parts, and other aquatic invasive species.
+Boat operators are also required to remove drain plugs and all devices designed to control the drainage of water from a vessel while transporting it.

-Boat inspection and decontamination (boat wash) are now mandatory for all watercraft at all authorized aquatic nuisance species inspection stations if:
+Watercraft inspection and decontamination are now mandatory for all watercraft at all authorized aquatic nuisance species inspection stations if:

-- the inspection station is maintained where the vessel is entering or leaving the water
+- the inspection station is maintained where the vessel is entering or leaving a state water.

 - an individual operating the inspection station identifies the vessel for decontamination.

 The Shadow Lake Boat Wash, established in 2003, by the Shadow Lake Association in partnership with the town of Glover and the Vermont Department of Environmental Conservation was the first and only hot water (140°F ) high-pressure watercraft decontamination station operating in Vermont until 2015.
-Of the 27 locations around the State where watercraft inspections were taking place in 2015, Shadow was the only waterbody location with Greeter staff washing boats!
+Of the 27 locations around the State where watercraft inspections were taking place in 2015, Shadow was the only waterbody location with a Greeter staff washing boats!
 We are proud so many refer to the Shadow Lake Boat Wash as the “gold standard” for Vermont watercraft inspection and decontamination!

-Our program began as a proactive effort to prevent the introduction of all aquatic invasive species (AIS) from entering the lake.
+Our program began as a proactive effort to prevent the introduction of all aquatic invasive species from entering the lake.
 Hot water, high pressure decontamination stations have been shown to be the most effective in removing and/or killing a host of AIS.
-Basic decontamination protocol entails a power washing treatment of all high risk areas of a watercraft with hot water for a minimum of ten seconds.
+Basic decontamination protocol entails a power washing treatment of all high risk areas of a watercraft with 140ºF water for a minimum of ten seconds.
 The temperature and methods used are effective against a host of different species, but are safe for watercraft hulls, motors, pumps, and other equipment when used properly.
 Our Boat Wash Coordinator, and many SLA Board of Directors along with our Greeter staff attend annual training workshops provided by the experts from the Vermont DEC.

 The assembly of our popular boat wash station upcycles an old horse trailer rebuilt to house our hot water tank.
 The trailer also serves as a cozy shelter for our Greeter’s while on duty, complete with a desk top, chairs, data collection materials and educational literature for lake-users on the importance of AIS spread prevention to help protect this lake and all other waterbodies.

-The Shadow Lake Association strongly encourages the washing of all watercraft (including kayaks, canoes, paddle boards and other non-motorized boats because they too can transport AIS) before entering and upon exiting Shadow Lake to reduce the risk of transporting Eurasion watermilfoil (Myriophyllum spicatum) and other aquatic invasive species to Shadow Lake.
+The Shadow Lake Association strongly encourages the washing of all watercraft (including kayaks, canoes, paddle boards and other non-motorized boats because they too can transport AIS) before entering and upon exiting Shadow Lake to reduce the risk of transporting Eurasion watermilfoil (Myriophyllum spicatum), acronym is EWM, and all other aquatic invasive species.
+See our Eurasian watermilfoil page

 Prevention is the Key!